Request for Quote:

 The County of San Diego has long been committed to protecting the environment, and over the last decade has taken several steps to address sustainability and reductions in greenhouse gas (GHG) emissions.
-The County’s Climate Action Plan (CAP) builds upon these efforts and provides a blueprint moving forward to continue to address a changing climate.
+The County’s Climate Action Plan (CAP) adopted by the Board of Supervisors on February 14, 2018, builds upon these efforts and provides a blueprint moving forward to continue to address a changing climate.

 The CAP identifies specific strategies and measures to reduce GHG emissions in the largely rural, unincorporated areas of San Diego County as well as County government operations.
 The CAP aims to meet the State's 2020 and 2030 GHG reduction targets, and demonstrate progress towards the 2050 GHG reduction goal.
 With existing legislative reductions, the County is on track to meet the 2020 reduction target.